JOHNNY

 Even more curious to many is why a children's channel like Nickelodeon read JOHNNY THE HOMICIDAL MANIAC and thought, "Yeah!
 If we toned this down it would be great for kids!"
 That's MTV thinking for ya!
 Zim is so toned down that even Sponge Bob Square Pants has more edge.

 In this Graphic novel, we get to see Johnny's growth at a rather accelerated rate.
-Jhonen wasn't worried about five hundred and fifty fucking flavors of plastic Spawn outfits*, so he didn't try and drag NNY out through ten+ years of aimless wandering, self-pity, and angst.
+Jhonen wasn't worried about five hundred and fifty fucking flavors of plastic Spawn outfits1, so he didn't try and drag NNY out through ten+ years of aimless wandering, self-pity, and angst.
 He told his story and moved on.

 First he moved on to the child SQUEE (Todd) and the boy's wretched life.
 There was some fun there and far less senseless murder.
 Aliens took the place of homicidal maniacs and, though people still got what they deserved, they lived to tell about it, and perhaps learn from it.
 Jhonen had taken NNY as far as he could go... for the moment.

-After SQUEE, it was just too bad he moved on to Nickelodeon and Space Invader Zim.
-A bunch of spastic cartoons shouting at each other nonstop is only funny if something funny is happening.
+After SQUEE, it was just too bad he moved on to Nickelodeon and Space Invader Zim.2 A bunch of spastic cartoons shouting at each other nonstop is only funny if something funny is happening.
 Shouting, by itself, is not funny.

 Like the best DVDs, JHTM graphic novel has a nice load of extras (this book is even called, The Director's Cut): Johnny's origins as a small child bullying the other children in his school.
 There is an interview (of sorts) and more.

-But if you are a fan of dark or morbid humor (think Gahan Wilson's work or Edward Gorey's THE GASHLYCRUMB TINIES) you will probably love JOHNNY THE HOMICIDAL MANIAC.
+So if you are a fan of dark or morbid humor (think Gahan Wilson's work or Edward Gorey's THE GASHLYCRUMB TINIES) you will probably love JOHNNY THE HOMICIDAL MANIAC.
 Even more so because, unlike Gorey, whose tiny tales of butchered children were meant to be poetic and clever, JHTM is also meant to be thought provoking even while you laugh.

 All in all and despite Jhonen's protests to the contrary, this entertainment of his has something meaningful to say and it says it in an outrageous, disturbing way.
-JTHM was and is a groundbreaking story and comic.
+JTHM was and is a ground breaking story and comic.

 JOHNNY THE HOMICIDAL MANIAC graphic novel gets all five FanBoys.